How to Write Crime Stories and Murder Mysteries

 #3 Take Inspiration From Real Life.
 Real life most certainly can be stranger than fiction.
 Keep your eye on the news for real life crime stories which might spark your imagination.
 Don't just lift a story from the press and use it as it is.
 Make sure that you change enough detail so that the story becomes your own.

 #4 Do Your Research.
 If you watch shows like C.S.I. you will know that forensics plays a major part in crime investigation these days.
 Try to find out as much as you can about this area.
 You want your story to be believable so you need to have an understanding of the procedures used by crime investigators today.
-Have a book like Howdunit Forensics on hand.
-This covers things from DNA testing to forgery to asphyxia and is a great source of information.
+It's a good idea to do some reading about the science behind modern crime investigation, from DNA testing to forgery to asphyxia.
+Even if you are not going to get knee-deep into the science of forensics, it is vital that you have a clear idea of how police investigations are actually carried out.
+Read books, websites and, if you know anybody who works in law enforcement, ask them some questions.
+The written word is all good and well, but often the best kind of research is simply talking to people.

 #5 Keep Track Of The Plot.
 Plotting is a very important element of crime fiction.
 It is a good idea to plan your story in advance, making detailed notes about everything that happens at every stage in the story.
-The Weekend Novelist Writes a Mystery is a great book for new writers.
-It takes a step-by-step approach to developing a story.
-The advice it gives will help you a lot with the development of your plot.
+Different people have different approaches to plotting.
+Some people use notebooks, write on whiteboards or use a system of small cards, a spreadsheet or the writing software Scrivener.

 #6 Have Something To Say.
 You must have something that you really want to communicate with your readers.
 The best books are those which have a theme or message beneath the main story.
 Having a theme to your story makes for a deeper reading experience.